anee-helsinki/PNANetwork/README.md

 <b>NetworkCreation</b>: The creation of the networks and writing csv files

-<b>Networks</b>: The networks as csv and gexf files that can be used for studying and visualizing the networks
+<b>Networks</b>: The networks as csv files and a gephi project that can be used for studying and visualizing the networks

 <b>Output</b>: Lists produced during the various stages of creating the network